-Searching for a place you can count on to use organic, non-GMO, and local produce?
-Want to know that your protein is grass-fed, hormone-free, and free-range?
+Searching for a place you can count on to use organic, non-GMO and local produce?
+Want to know that your protein is grass-fed, hormone-free and free-range?
 This Snider Plaza gem has got you covered.
-Owner Frenchesca Nor takes great pride in putting out a menu that is bright, bold, and full of flavor.
+Owner Frenchesca Nor takes great pride in putting out a menu that is bright, bold and full of flavor.
 We also love that the menu covers everything from tacos to crab BLTS to cater to everyone in your group, no matter how diverse your palettes are.
-Now available for dine-in and curbside pick-up.

 3404 Rankin Street; divecoastal.com